| |

 Traveling the world is a dream for so many of us, but the cost often makes it seem that this dream is out of reach.
+Learning how to start travel hacking to travel longer or better doesn’t always mean spending more money, it means knowing how the system works.

-If you are from a Latin background, I know what you are thinking… “Credit cards are no good.”
+If you are Latina/o/x, I know what you are thinking… “Credit cards are not good.”
 “Don’t ever get credit cards.”
 In many Latino households, we are taught that credit cards are your ruin and that you should never have one.
-We are often taught to fear credit cards and the uncontrollable debt that they can bring.
-Why?
-There are many reasons, stereotypes, and myths surrounding this topic.
-You can read more about them by clicking here.

 So what is Travel Hacking?